 According to Dr. Jerry Tan, Windsor dermatologist, researcher and spokesperson for the Acne and Rosacea Society of Canada.
 “Emerging research is showing rosacea is more common in those of various ethnicities and darker skin phototypes than previously thought.”

-Canadian Egyptian actress, Christine Solomon, has joined the society’s 2018 Rosacea Awareness Campaign to bring attention to the issue of rosacea in people of colour and share her experiences with the condition.
+Egyptian-born Canadian actor, Christine Solomon, joined the society’s 2018 Rosacea Awareness Campaign to bring attention to the issue of rosacea in people of colour and share her experiences with the condition.

 Dr. Tan, Canadian co-author of “Rosacea comorbidities and future research” (1), a recently published study discussing the issue of research into rosacea in people of colour explains that diagnosing rosacea in those with darker skin types is challenging.